 Hong Kong Social Distancing Rules For Covid-19: What You Can And Can’t Do

-This article was originally published on July 14, 2020 and was updated on September 16, 2020.
+This article was originally published on July 14, 2020 and was updated on January 20, 2021.

-Only in places such as on public transport, hospitals, office buildings and funerals are groups of more than four allowed to gather.
+Only in places such as on public transport, hospitals, office buildings and funerals are groups of more than two allowed to gather.

 See also: 10 Stylish Face Masks To Wear Now